 At the end of a long day, isn’t cooking the last thing you want to do?
 When I don’t have ingredients to whip up a quick meal, it makes me tempted to eat out.
 Two problems with this: Grabbing food to go is expensive and often unhealthy.
 I’ve found that with the right foods on hand, however, this fast-food temptation happens far less often.
+Also, eating out too much can add up so when the occasions do arise, be prepared.
+Consider taking paid surveys for those costly days!
 To make your own quick and delicious meals on the fly, here are 21 budget friendly foods to keep in the kitchen at all times.

 Gala.
 Granny Smith.
 Apples are a delicious snack that takes no preparation and is a great addition to meals, like this Tuscan Kale and Apple Salad.

 - Are packed with antioxidants.

 - Reduce the risk of heart disease, partially by lowering cholesterol.